Message from our Secretary - 21 July 2023

 Lastly, we purchase and put up the hanging baskets you see along the main road in summer every year; organise, erect and decorate the Christmas tree every December which stands just across from the Hare pub near to the Green and continue to plant new bulbs for Spring which now regularly flower along the grass verges close to the village sign.

 BECOMING A MEMBER OF THE VILLAGE SOCIETY

 We hope as many households in the Village as possible will become members of the Society.
 The subscription rate is just £5 a year, per household.
-You will be sent a membership card for each year and this card will entitle one adult to free entry to the annual Village Fete held on the Green.

 There are two forms below for your use:

 1. A membership form which enables us to record your membership details and to contact you with any general LGVS communications (these are always via email).

 2. A standing order form.
 Ideally you can set this up yourself via online banking - our account details are on the SO form below (please note your reference will be your postcode plus your house name or number).

 The details on the membership form can be emailed to - firstname.lastname@example.org or posted to: